Pick the one closest to your situation. The guide is organized so you can jump straight to what you need.

 California Used Car Buyer Protection

-Most used cars do not get the lemon-law buyback that new cars get, and before October 1, 2026 there is no automatic return right unless the dealer offered one.
+Most used cars do not get the lemon-law buyback that new cars get, and before October 1, 2026 there is also no automatic return right unless the dealer sold you one.
 Most of your protection still happens before you sign.

 Buying From a California Dealer: A Step-by-Step Guide